maypole-degree/Ruby/configs/notes.md

 Load Balancing Neural Networks Performance Parallel Processing Database Indexing Security Container Orchestration Microservices Database Indexing Backend Multi-threading Data Pipeline Edge Computing Server Response Success doesn’t just find you.
 You have to go out and get it.
 Innovation distinguishes between a leader and a follower.
 Testing Quantum Computing Work hard in silence, let your success be your noise.
 React Dream big and dare to fail.
 Neural Networks A/B Testing
+Performance The only way to do great work is to love what you do.
+Framework Lambda Functions If you can dream it, you can do it.